 Who Was Prince Henry the Navigator?

-Henry the Navigator was born in Porto, Portugal, in 1394.
-Although he was neither a sailor nor a navigator, he sponsored a great deal of exploration along the west coast of Africa.
+Although Prince Henry the Navigator was neither a sailor nor a navigator, he sponsored a great deal of exploration along the west coast of Africa.
 Under his patronage, Portuguese crews founded the country's first colonies and visited regions previously unknown to Europeans.
 Henry is regarded as an originator of the Age of Discovery and the Atlantic slave trade.

 Henry the Navigator's Significance in History